 Configuration file Enter the full path and name of the configuration file.
-This file is read by memory.
+This name is transmemory.

 Transmit Click on this button to store the configuration in the BDI2000 flash

 2.5.3 Recover procedure

 In rare instances you may not be able to load the firmware in spite of a correctly connected BDI (error of the previous firmware in the flash memory).
 Before carrying out the following procedure, check the possibilities in Appendix "Troubleshooting".
 In case you do not have any success with the tips there, do the following: